 Which one is the best for beginners?

 If you decide to upgrade to a DSLR in the future, you will still be able to use your compact camera lenses thanks to the interchangeable lens mount system.
-This is not possible with bridge or mirrorless cameras, as they typically require specific lenses that are designed for that particular camera type.
+This is not possible with bridge or mirrorless cameras, as they typically require specific lenses that are designed for that particular beginner camera type.

 DSLR cameras can be more difficult to operate, as they require manual control over shutter speed, aperture, and ISO settings.
 If you are not comfortable adjusting these settings yourself, it may be better to stick with a compact or bridge camera.

-In the end, it is important to choose a camera that fits your needs and your budget.
+In the end, it is important to choose a beginner camera that fits your needs and your budget.
 There is no one perfect option for all travelers – it really depends on what you want to use it for.
-So do your research, try out some cameras at stores, and ask around for advice before making a purchase.
+So do your research, try out some beginner cameras at stores, and ask around for advice before making a purchase.

 What camera is better for professionals?